Josef Locke: Hear My Song

 In 1991, the Peter Chelsom film Hear My Song was released.
 It is a fantasy based on the notion of Locke returning from his Irish exile in the 1960s to complete an old love affair, and save a Liverpool-based Irish night-club from ruination.
 Locke is played by Ned Beatty, with the singing voice of Vernon Midgley.

 The film led to a revival in Locke's career.
 A compilation CD was released and he appeared on This Is Your Life in March 1992.
 He performed in front of the Prince and Princess of Wales at the 1992 Royal Variety Show, singing "Goodbye", the final song performed by his character in the film.
-He had announced prior to the song that this would be his final public appearance.
+He had announced before the song that this would be his final public appearance.

+Personal life

+An inveterate gambler and tax avoider, Locke had to flee the UK when the Inland Revenue issued a warrant for his arrest for non-payment of taxes.
+Thereafter, Locke lived in County Kildare, Ireland.
+He died on October 15, 1999 and was survived by his wife, Carmel, and a son.

 Memorial

-Josef Locke died on 15 October 1999 aged 82, and was survived by his wife, Carmel, and a son.

 On 22 March 2005, a bronze memorial to Locke was unveiled outside the City Hotel on Queen's Quay in Derry by Phil Coulter and John Hume.
 The memorial was designed by Terry Quigley.
 It takes the form of a spiraling scroll divided by lines, representing a musical stave.
 The spiral suggests the flowing melody of a song, and is punctuated by images illustrating episodes in his life, including Locke in police uniform, Blackpool Tower, Carnegie Hall, and the musical notes of the opening lines of "Hear My Song".

 A biography of the singer, entitled Josef Locke: The People's Tenor, by Nuala McAllister Hart was published in March 2017, the centenary of his birth.
 The book corrects many myths that the charismatic Locke circulated about his career.